Home-Based Travel Agent Tax Incentives

 If you happen to entertain customers, you may be able to deduct 50 percent of those expenses.
 For example, if you take a client out to dinner or a sporting event, you can write off half of what it costs.

 Discover your passion for travel with the flexibility of a home-based travel agency business.
-Check out our video for benefits of being a home-based travel agent.
+Check out our video for the benefits of being a home-based travel agent.

 IRS, Travel Market Report, Money Talks News